 One of the most intriguing fish found on the offshore waters of North Carolina, South Carolina, and Georgia is the flying fish, otherwise known as the flyer.
 Flyers are an excellent food source for large gamefish and are a sight to see by those who catch a glimpse of them taking flight.
-What exactly is a flying fish?
+Read to learn what exactly is flying fish.

 How Do You Identify A Flying Fish